UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 Rice Stats and Trends

-- Rice has one win against the spread in six games this year.
+- So far this year Rice has one win against the spread.

-- This season, the Owls are winless ATS when entering a game as an underdog of 23 points or more.
+- The Owls have yet to cover the spread this season when underdogs by 23 points or more.

-- Rice has eclipsed the over/under in 66.7% of its opportunities this season (four times in six games with a set point total).
+- Rice has hit the over in 66.7% of its opportunities this year (four times in six games with a set point total).

-- Rice is 1-1 against the spread and 2-0 overall in games when it puts up more than 19.0 points.
+- When Rice records more than 19 points, it is 1-1 against the spread and 2-0 overall.

-- The Owls have 12 turnovers this season, equal to the number of takeaways for the Blazers.
+- The Owls have 12 giveaways this season, while the Blazers have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.